AleksanderToshev/epochmanage/README.md

 # EpochManage
-**Disclaimer:** This project is currently under development and not yet fully functional.
+**Disclaimer:** This project is currently under development and not yet fully functional(Because of focusing on university).
 Features are incomplete and subject to change.

 **EpochManage** is a Java-based web application designed to manage time-based events or "epochs".
 Built with a Maven structure, the project provides a scalable base for further development in web-based scheduling or event handling systems.